cockroachdb/docs/deploy-cockroachdb-on-digital-ocean-insecure.md

   <button class="filter-button current"><strong>Insecure</strong></button></a>
 </div>

-This page shows you how to manually deploy an insecure multi-node CockroachDB cluster on Digital Ocean.
+This page shows you how to manually deploy an insecure multi-node CockroachDB cluster on Digital Ocean, using Digital Ocean's managed load balancing service to distribute client traffic.

-If you plan to use CockroachDB in production, we recommend using a secure cluster instead.
-Select **Secure** above for instructions.
+{{site.data.alerts.callout_danger}}If you plan to use CockroachDB in production, we strongly recommend using a secure cluster instead.
+Select <strong>Secure</strong> above for instructions.{{site.data.alerts.end}}

 <div id="toc"></div>